What about PowerPoint's AutoSave?

 But AutoRecover saves to a format all its own, not to a PowerPoint file that you can simply open.
 If you do something unfortunate by mistake or if a crash is severe enough that PowerPoint can't catch itself, the AutoRecover and its data won't help you.

 For example, suppose you've worked on a presentation for three days nonstop.
 You tell PowerPoint to Quit and mistakenly click NO when it asks if you want to save.
-Sorry, you've just lost three days of your life.
-All that work is gone.
+Sorry, but that that three days of work is gone.
 AutoRecover (not AutoSave, remember) won't get it back.

 If you'd like something a bit more automatic, try PowerPoint MVP Shyam Pillai's free Sequential Save add-in.
 Configure it and then just click the Sequential Save button to have it automatically save your presentation under a new sequential name.